Preparing For Eventual Entry into a Graduate Program in the Mathematical Sciences

 Graduate studies in statistics

-If you are interested in statistics, it is recommended you take the probability and statistics option, but include linear algebra (MATH 413) and some computer science courses (such as C SC 252, C SC 352).
+If you are interested in a PhD statistics, it is recommended you take the probability and statistics emphasis, but include linear algebra (MATH 413) and some computer science courses (such as CSC 252, CSC 352).
 Knowledge of real analysis of several variables (MATH 425B) is also important.
+MS degrees may not expect students to have as much theoretical background; check with specific programs to determine their expectations.

 General expectations that you should keep in mind

 Graduate schools increasingly expect applicants to have gone beyond the standard undergraduate curriculum.
 In particular, you will often be in competition with students who have some sort of research experience and, if you apply to very prestigious schools, with students who have already taken some graduate-level courses.
-You should discuss the possibility of getting involved in an undergraduate research project (our Undergraduate Research Assistant (URA) Program and the University's Interdisciplinary Undergraduate Biology Research Program are two options) or an internship with your advisor.
+You should discuss the possibility of getting involved in an undergraduate research project (our Undergraduate Research Assistant (URA) Program, the University's Undergraduate Biology Research Program, and the Arizona Space Grant are a few options) or an internship with your advisor.
 Writing an honors thesis in mathematics as a part of the Honors Program is an additional option.
 These experiences also provide excellent opportunities for faculty to get to know you well.
 This is very helpful when you apply to graduate programs since you will need letters of recommendation.

 Many graduate programs also require applicants to take the Graduate Record Examination (GRE).
 Please see our GRE page for more information and links.

 A note on MATH 355 and MATH 254 : MATH 355 is the differential equations course that all mathematics majors are expected to take.
 This course emphasizes the ideas of dynamical systems and makes use of a more sophisticated approach to differential equations.
-MATH 254 is a differential equations course that is aimed at preparing students for engineering and science applications.
-It can be substituted for MATH 355 in the case of those pursuing two or more majors, but for those interested in pursuing graduate studies in mathematics, it is not appropriate.
+MATH 254 is a differential equations course that is aimed at engineering and science majors.
+It can be substituted for MATH 355 in the case of those pursuing two or more majors (with faculty advisor approval), but for those interested in pursuing graduate studies in mathematics, it is not appropriate.